trifork/erjang/README.md

 ## Building

 You should be able to do `ant jar`.
 You need Perl version 5.10 or later, or you'll be unable to build the interpreter.

+## Configuring

+Adapt the file "erjang_cfg.properties" so that "erjang.otp.root" points to the location of OTP (it is assumed to be an installed OTP image, not just the source directory after running `make`; typical values are "/usr/lib/erlang" and "/usr/local/lib/erlang").

 ## Running